taeddings/SENSE/README.md

 - Online Learning: Utilizes LSTM for learning from sequential data, allowing for real-time adaptation.
 - Anomaly Detection: Uses autoencoders to identify outliers, ensuring data quality and model relevance.
 - System Resource Monitoring: Dynamically adjusts computational load based on system resource usage.
 - Data Drift and Model Degradation Handling: Automatically detects and mitigates issues related to data drift or model performance degradation.

+- SENSE v2: Recent advancements have revealed several key pieces of information as it relates to this particular project.
+I am now moving to implement these novel techniques into the framework.
+More to come on this...

 ---